Compiled Master Game Guide

 1. A fall is defined as follows:

-1. If a figure moves down onto a level that is equal to or higher than the figure’s height, you must roll one combat die immediately to see if it was wounded.
+1. If a figure moves down onto a level that is equal to or greater than the figure’s height, you must roll one combat die immediately to see if it was wounded.

-1. Major fall: If the fall is 10 levels more than the figure’s height, you must roll 2 additional dice (for a total of 3 dice).
+1. Major fall: If the fall is 10 or more levels greater than the figure’s height, you must roll 2 additional dice (for a total of 3 dice).

 1. For each skull you roll, add one wound marker to the figure’s Army Card.
 (See Life, here.)

-1. Extreme fall: If the fall is 20 levels more than the figure’s height, you must roll the 20-sided die.
+1. Extreme fall: If the fall is 20 or more levels greater than the figure’s height, you must roll the 20-sided die.
 If you roll 19 or 20, the figure survives without taking any falling damage.
 If you roll 1–18, the figure is destroyed.

 1. Example 8 shows a figure falling.